guiweber/media-library-helper/README.md

 - __video__
   - ```clean_subs```: Removes common advertisement strings as well as formatting tags from subtitle files.
 Also attempts to detect ALL-CAPS subtitles and to apply grammatically correct capitalization.
   - ```extract_subs```: Extracts text based subtitles from video files and saves them as .srt.
+  - ```match_subs```: Renames and relocate subtitles to match their associated video file and comply with tagging standards.
+Also finds dangling subtitle files.

 - __shared__: functions meant to be used by other scripts and not by the end user